dimaxweb/protractor-fullstack/README.md

 *   Integration with [SauceLabs](https://saucelabs.com)  - to easily test against variety of browsers.

-*   Integrated reports inside (5 jasmine-reporters)  -
+*   Integrated reports .
+5 [jasmine-reporters](https://github.com/larrymyers/jasmine-reporters) .

-*   Helpers library containing more than 20 useful functions.

-*   ConsolePlugin - to identify possible errors by inspecting console during the tests .
 Can be configured per environment.

+*   [helpers.js](/lib/util/helpers.js) - containing more than 20 useful functions.

+*   [ConsolePlugin](/lib/util/ConsolePlugin.js) - to identify possible errors by inspecting console during the tests .
+Can be configured per environment.

-*   How to examples   - to save your time searching over the internet.
+*   [How to examples](/howtos)   - to save your time searching over the internet.

 ## Installation

 ### Prerequisites
-Your need the bellow Nodejs packages to be installed globally :
 [Grunt-Cli](https://github.com/gruntjs/grunt-cli),[Protractor](https://github.com/angular/protractor) and [Bower](http://bower.io) need to be installed globally.

 ``` sh